agro23/drcryptoid/README.md

 * Type "npm init" and run through the package.json file filling in details as needed
 * Navigate to node_modules/.bin/ and type "jasmine init"
 * Navigate back to the project's root directory
+* Type "npm install ngtweet --save-dev" if you don't have it installed already
+* Type "bower install ngtweet"
 * Type "npm install dotenv-webpack --save-dev" to process environment variables (if you don't have Dotenv installed).
 * Type "npm install typescript -g" (unless you already have Typescript installed)
 * Type "npm install -g @angular/cli@1.6.5" (unless you already have Angular installed)